acurtis2023/Spotify_Scrape/README.md

 # Spotify_Scrape
 Welcome to my first web-scraping project I'm creating for my data science class!

+John Mayer has got to be one of my favorite artists of all time.
+I've seen him in concert 6 times, in 3 different states, and I've got a joint playlist with my mom that shares our top favorite songs.
-I decided to look at the Billboard Top 100 playlist on Spotify and scrape the URI to access track information!
-Data in the music industry is super interesting especially as we move farther away from live recordings to digitally-produced creations.
-I wanted to analyze the musicality of the top trending songs (on Spotify) to see if there were any interesting trends!

-Thankfully, python has a relatively lightweight library called "Spotipy" that helps give access to music data accessible from the spotify web api.
+In the spirit of finding a project that was interesting to me and wasn't a trivial web scrape, I decided to look at my John Mayer playlist on Spotify and scrape the URI to access the track information!
+Python has a relatively lightweight package called "Spotipy" that helps decipher the music data accessible from the Spotify Web API.

 To get an API key for this project, I linked my Spotify account to the Spotify Developers website and created an app on my dashboard.
 This provided me with a client id and a client secret, which I have excluded from this repository since they are private keys.

+One interesting aspect of the Spotify API is that they limit scraping endpoints to 100 tracks.
+John Mayer has several studio and live albums, which makes his total track list exceed 100 songs.
+To account for this, I created a playlist of just his studio albums, and used the last couple of indeces to add a few of my favorite live recordings.

+This repository contains the code I used to scrape the John Mayer data, a .json file with my playlist's URI, and a .gitignore file.